 I add two photos of myself by the eggs so that you can see how big they really are.
 The biggest one is much bigger than the other ones and represents the egg of the official Djúpivogur bird, lómur, the red-throated diver.

-You will find a sign leading to Gleðivík - Merry bay, which is just outside the village, or ca 900 meters from the village centre.
+You will find a sign leading to Gleðivík - Merry bay, which is just outside the village, or some 900 meters from the village centre.

 There is more to see in Djúpivogur though, but I just wanted to point the eggs out to you as they are hidden away when you enter the village.
 I would not want you to visit Djúpivogur without seeing these huge eggs of Merry bay :)